t0-git/all_in_one_place/Web/Content_sniffing.md

 ## MIME Sniffing

-- Browser will often not just loo at the Content-Type header that the server is passing, but also the contents of the page.
+- Browser will often not just look at the Content-Type header that the server is passing, but also the contents of the page.
 If it looks enough like HTML, it will be parsed as HTML.

 ## Encoding sniffing